dontlaugh/candypaint/README.md

-A theme is simply a function that returns `Option<String>` built from your environment (your path, your git status, etc.)
+A theme is simply a function that returns `Option<String>` built from your environment (your path, your git status, etc.).

+Got an idea?
+See **CONTRIBUTING.md** to see how to add a prompt.